Mikhail Pogodin

 From its beginning, Ukraine took a special place in the Slavophile movement.
 Pogodin and Shevyrev both showed a great interest in the culture and history of Ukraine in particular.
-Mikhail Podogin, saw cultural differences between Russians and Ukrainians that went beyond language and history.
+Podogin saw cultural differences between Russians and Ukrainians that went beyond language and history.
 He wrote in 1845, "The Great Russians live side by side with the Little Russians, profess one faith, have shared one fate and for, for many years one history.
 But how many differences there are between the Great Russians and the Little Russians".

 In the 1840s, Pogodin suggested that there had been linguistic differences among the population as early as Kievan times, and that they coincide with 19th century's distinctions between Great Russians and Little Russians.
 Thus, while the population of Kiev, Chernihiv and Halych spoke Little Russian, that of Moscow and Vladimir spoke Great Russian.
-What more, he considered the Princes of Kiev, including such a major figure in the development of the Grand Duchy of Moskow, Andrei Bogoliubsky, to have been Little Russians.
+What more, he considered the Princes of Kiev, including such a major figure in the development of the Grand Duchy of Moscow as Andrei Bogoliubsky, to have been Little Russians.
 According to Pogodin it was only Bogoliubsky's descendants he argued that had "gone native" in the north-eastern lands and became Great Russians.
-According to historian Serhii Plokhy "Pogodin's account of Kievan Rus history deprived the early Great Russian narrative of its most prized element-the Kievan period".
+According to historian Serhii Plokhy "Pogodin's account of Kievan Rus history deprived the early Great Russian narrative of its most prized element—the Kievan period".

 Pogodin drastically changed his analysis of Kievan Rus and of Russian nationalism after the arrest of his pro-Ukrainian associate Mykola Kostomarov and the remaining members of the Brotherhood of Saints Cyril and Methodius.
-In his 1851 letter to Sreznevsky, Pogodin asserted that in reading the early Kievan Chronicles, he detected no trace of the Little Russian language but rather of the Great Russian language, consciously or unconsciously aware of the fact that the chronicles had not been written in Old East Slavic but Church Slavonic.
+In his 1851 letter to Sreznevsky, Pogodin asserted that in reading the early Kievan Chronicles he detected no trace of the Little Russian language but rather of the Great Russian language, consciously or unconsciously aware of the fact that the chronicles had not been written in Old East Slavic but Church Slavonic.

 In 1841 Pogodin joined his old friend Stepan Shevyrev in editing Moskvityanin (The Muscovite), a periodical which came to voice Slavophile opinions.
 In the course of the following fifteen years of editing, Pogodin and Shevyrev steadily slid towards the most reactionary form of Slavophilism.
 Their journal became embroiled in a controversy with the Westernizers, led by Alexander Herzen, who deplored Pogodin's "rugged, unbroomed style, his rough manner of jotting down cropped notes and unchewed thoughts".

 Pogodin's main focus during the last segment of his scholarly career was on fending off Kostomarov's attacks against the Normanist theory.
 By that period, he championed the pan-Slavic idea of uniting Western Slavs under the aegis of the tsars and even visited Prague to discuss his plans with Pavel Jozef Šafárik and František Palacký.
 In the 1870s he was again pitted against a leading historian, this time Dmitry Ilovaisky, who advocated an Iranian origin of the earliest East Slavic rulers.

 His grandson Mikhail Ivanovich Pogodin (1884–1969) was a museologist.